sage-code/maj/basic.md

 ## Verb transformation

-You can transform a verb into an attribute using suffix 'sha or 'she.
+You can transform a verb into an attribute using suffix 'xa

 * sha for singular
 * she for plural

 **to adjective:**

-jocu => jocu'sha = playful
-jocu => jocu'she = playful
+jocu => jocu'xa = playful

 **So far:**
-* io seru joca'sha = I'm playful
+* jo seru jocu'xa = I'm playful
-* tu seru joca'sha = you are playful
+* tu seru jocu'xa = you are playful
-* zy seru joca'sha = he is playful
+* zi seru jocu'xa = he is playful

 **to noun:**

-Use termination "ora" for singular, "ore" for plural.
+Use termination "sa" to make a noun.

-* io seru'pa una juca'ora = I was a player
+* jo seru'pa una jocu'sa = I was a player
-* ne seru'fu juca'ore     = we will be players
+* ne seru'fu jocu'sa     = we will be players

 ## Locations